alinex/node-spawn/README.md

 ### Use load handling and priorities

-You don't have to do anything for load handling, it comes out of the box but you may customize it for your machine:
+You don't have to do anything for load handling, it comes out of the box but you may customize it for your machine in the configuration file.

+You may also add specific settings dynamically after loading
     # This maybe changed per machine.
     Spawn.LOAD = 1   # limit system load (limit will be between 0.8*LOAD and 4*LOAD)
     Spawn.WAIT = 10  # wait between WAIT seconds and WAIT minutes + queue size